Skip to main content

 The amount of time someone takes a GLP-1 medication should be determined by their health care provider.
 If a patient stops taking these medications, health benefits like lower blood sugar might not last.
 People could also gain weight again without healthy habits.

-This content is for informational purposes only and is not medical advice.
-Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.
+This content is for informational purposes only and is not intended to replace professional medical advice, diagnosis or treatment.
+Consult your health care provider if you have any questions about medications, vitamins or supplements you may be considering or changes to your wellness or health care routines.

 You may also like